grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/07 Modules.md

 - Any `node_modules` folder in a parent directory, up to the closest `package.json` file.

-As the implementation of `import` in k6 lacks support for the node module resolution algorithm, node modules that resolve external dependencies will first needto be transformed into a self-contained, isolated, bundle.
+As the implementation of `import` in k6 lacks support for the node module resolution algorithm, node modules that resolve external dependencies will first need to be transformed into a self-contained, isolated, bundle.

 This is done with the help of a bundling tool, like Webpack, which analyses the test script,